ESA-APEx/apex_documentation/propagation/usecases.md

 ## Use Case 2: Improving algorithm performance

 ### Problem
-A project is experiencing performance issues when running its algorithm.
+A project is facing performance issues with:

+1. An algorithm that is already available as an openEO processing graph or an OGC Application Package.
+2. An algorithm that has not yet been implemented as an openEO processing graph or OGC Application Package.

 ### Examples

 *

 ### Solution
-The [APEx Algorithm Enhancement](enhancement.md) service provides support for optimizing your algorithm.
-Through a structured approach, the algorithm is analyzed and improved for better performance.
+The [APEx Algorithm Enhancement](enhancement.md) service offers support to optimize your algorithm through a structured analysis and improvement process.
+In the case of scenario 2, the APEx team will also assess whether performance can be enhanced by integrating the algorithm into APEx-compliant technologies, such as openEO or OGC Application Package.
+If so, the [APEx Toolbox Cloudification](toolboxcloud.md) service can be recommended to transform the algorithm into an openEO process or
+OGC Application Package.

 ### Outcome
 The algorithm's performance is significantly improved.

 ---

-## Use Case 3: Transforming an existing openEO processing graph into an APEx-compliant service and onboarding it on the APEx Algorithm Catalogue
+## Use Case 3: Onboarding an existing openEO UDP or OGC Application Package onto the APEx catalogue

 ### Problem
-A project has developed an openEO processing graph and seeks to:
+A project has packaged its algorithm into an openEO UDP or OGC Application Package and wants to onboard it to the APEx Algorithm Catalogue.
-* Enable the service for reuse as an on-demand service.
-* Make it accessible through the APEx Algorithm Catalogue.

 ### Examples

 *

 ### Solution
-The [APEx Interoperability and Compliance Guidelines](../interoperability/algohosting.md) provide a starting point for algorithm and workflow developers to understand how to prepare their openEO processing graph for integration with the APEx catalogue.
-After preparing the processing graph, or if further assistance is required, the [APEx Algorithm Hosting](hosting.md) service can offer additional support with both the implementation of the guidelines and the onboarding process into the APEx Algorithm Catalogue.
+The [APEx Interoperability and Compliance Guidelines](../interoperability/algohosting.md) serve as a starting point for algorithm and workflow developers to prepare their openEO processing graph or OGC Application Package for integration into the APEx catalogue.
+Once the processing graph is prepared, or if additional assistance is needed, the [APEx Algorithm Hosting](../hosting.md) service provides support for implementing and validating these guidelines and facilitating the onboarding process.
+The service also helps projects in identify APEx-compliant hosting platforms suitable for running the algorithm.

 ### Outcome
 The workflow is successfully onboarded into the APEx Algorithm Catalogue, enhancing its visibility and usability within